Instructions on how to view, print and save your documents with your Centrelink online account.

 Your documents, excluding concession cards and reporting statements, will display in a Portable Document Format (PDF).
 To view documents you’ll need a PDF viewer.
 You can download this free from the Adobe website.

 Step 1: get started

-From your homepage, select the menu icon.
-Select Documents and Statements, then select Request a Document.
+From your homepage, select MENU.
+Select Documents and Statements, followed by Request a Document.